i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Block Ordering Rules
 ````````````````````
-In the new session message,
+In the New Session message,
-the following blocks are required, in the following order:
+the DateTime block is required, and must be the first block.

-- DateTime (type 0)
-- Options (type 5)

 Other allowed blocks:

 - Clove Set (type 3)
+- Options (type 5)
 - Padding (type 254)

-In the new session reply message,
+In the New Session Reply message,
-the following blocks are required:
+no blocks are required.

-- Options (type 5)

 Other allowed blocks:

 - Clove Set (type 3)
+- Options (type 5)
 - Padding (type 254)

 No other blocks are allowed.
 Padding, if present, must be the last block.

-In the existing session message, order is unspecified, except for the
+In the Existing Session message, no blocks are required, and order is unspecified, except for the
 following requirements:

-TBD
+Termination, if present, must be the last block except for Padding.
 Padding, if present, must be the last block.
-Termination, if present, must be the last block except for Padding.

-There may be multiple I2NP blocks in a single frame.
+There may be multiple Clove Set blocks in a single frame.
 Multiple Padding blocks are not allowed in a single frame.
 Other block types probably won't have multiple blocks in
 a single frame, but it is not prohibited.